 Dated:

+Signature(s)

+-3(-)

-Signature Guarantee
+Signat ure Guarantee

-Signature(s) must be guaranteed by an eligible Guarantor Institution (banks, stock brokers, savings and loan associations and credit unions) with membership in an approved signature guarantee medallion program pursuant to Securities and Exchange Commission Rule 17Ad-15 if ADSs are to be issued, or Notes to be delivered, other than to and in the name of the registered holder.
+(banks with m pursua are to l ure(s) must be guaranteed by an eligible Guarantor Institution s, stock brokers, savings and loan associations and credit unions) nembership in an approved signature guarantee medallion program and to Securities and Exchange Commission Rule 17Ad-15 if ADSs be issued, or Notes to be delivered, other than to and in the name of gistered holder.

 A-6 - 1

+for registration of shares if to be issued, and Notes if to be delivered, han to and in the name of the registered holder:

+(Name

+(Street Address)

-Fill in for registration of shares if to be issued, and Notes if to be delivered, other than to and in the name of the registered holder: (Name) (Street Address) (City, State and Zip Code) Please print name and address Principal amount to be converted (if less than all): \$,000 NOTICE: The above signature(s) of the holder(s) hereof must correspond with the name as written upon the face of the Note in every particular without alteration or enlargement or any change whatever.
-Social Security or Other Taxpayer Identification Number A -6 - 2
+(City, S State and Zip Code)

+print name and address

+Principal amount to be converted (if less than all): \$,000

+NOTICE: The above signature(s) of the holder(s) hereof must correspond with the name as written upon the face of the Note in every particular without alteration or enlargement or any change whatever.

+Social Security or Other Taxpayer Identification Number

+A-6 - 2

+EXHIBIT B

-[FORM OF AUTHORIZATION CERTIFICATE]
+[FORM OF AUTHO PRIZATION CERTIFICATE]

-- I, [Name], [Title], acting on behalf of Weibo Corporation (the "Company") hereby certify and without personal liability that: - (A) the persons listed below are (i) authorized Officers of the Company for purposes of the Indenture (the "Indenture") dated as of [ ], 2017 between the Company and Deutsche Bank Trust Company Americas, as trustee, (ii) duly elected or appointed, qualified and acting as the holder of the respective office or offices set forth opposite their names and (iii) the duly authorized persons who executed or will execute the Indenture, the Notes and any other written instruction with regards to any matter pertaining to the Indenture by their manual or facsimile signatures and were at the time of such execution, duly elected or appointed, qualified and acting as the holder of the offices set forth opposite their names; - (B) each signature appearing in Schedule I is the person's genuine signature; and - (C) attached hereto as Schedule II is a true, correct and complete specimen of the certificates representing the Notes.
+I, [Nar ne], [Title], acting on behalf of Weibo Corporation (the "Company") hereby certify and without personal liability that:

+respect tive office or offices set forth opposite their names and (iii) the duly a istee, (ii) duly elected or appointed, qualified and acting as the holder of the authorized persons who executed or will execute the Indenture, the Notes and any ure by their manual or facsimile signatures and were at the time of such execution,

+(B) each signature appearing in Schedule I is the person's genuine sign nature; and

+(C) attached hereto as Schedule II is a true, correct and complete speci imen of the certificates representing the Notes.

+B-1

+IN WITNESS WHEREOF, I have hereunto executed and delivered d this certificate on behalf of the Company as of the date indicated.

 Dated:

 [Name]

+By:

-By: Name: Title:
+Name:

-B - 2

-IN WITNESS WHEREOF, I have hereunto executed and delivered this certificate on behalf of the Company as of the date indicated.